decentralized-identity/did-registration/spec/spec.md

   associated DID document, which MAY be returned separately in the [`didState.didDocument` output field](#didstatediddocument).
   * If it is absent, then the JWK does not correspond to any verification method in the DID's associated DID document.

-The `didState.secret` MAY contain additional members that are considered secrets, such as seeds, passwords, etc.

 Example: